demisto/content/Packs/ContentManagement/Scripts/NewBranchName/README.md

 The script gets the pack name as input and suggests an available branch name, for example: pack name is "MyPack" the branch name will be "MyPack".
-If the branch with the name "MyPack" exists, the script return "MyPack_1".
+If a branch with the name "MyPack" exists, the script return "MyPack_1".

 ## Script Data